Tring hospice is inviting residents to an iconic London landmark walk in March

 She explained: “We provide a booklet containing facts about all the bridges and landmarks you pass

-along the route, so you might just learn something new about the capital while raising money to fund our vital services for local people living with life-limiting illnesses.”
+along the route, so you might just learn something new about the capital while raising money to fund our vital services.”

 The early bird registration fee of £10 for adults and £5 for children (under 5s are free) lasts until February 5.
 Book tickets here.